Temitope-Portfolio/Predictive-models/README.md

 ![Daily transactions](https://github.com/Temitope-Portfolio/Temitope-Portfolio/assets/81313873/30125349-f77a-4a39-b903-2e9c9df53490)

-But because there is no huge difference with the bar plot, I went ahead to show the difference with line chart which starts from Monday through Sunday.
+But because there is no huge difference with the bar plot, I went ahead to show the difference with a line chart which starts from Monday through Sunday.
 With that, I can see the fluctuations during the week.
-It shows a pattern of transaction which on Monday has its highest volume of transaction then later drops on Tuesday through Wednesday, a little bit increase on Thursday but a huge increase on Friday, drops on Saturday and steady increase on Sunday till there's another increase on Monday and the pattern continues in that range.
+It shows a pattern of transactions which on Monday has its highest volume of transactions then later drops on Tuesday through Wednesday, a little bit of increase on Thursday but a huge increase on Friday, drops on Saturday and steady increase on Sunday till there's another increase on Monday and the pattern continues in that range.

 ![Line chart for daily transactions](https://github.com/Temitope-Portfolio/Temitope-Portfolio/assets/81313873/9b4dcca0-10db-4398-956e-e84472c4c20c)

 In getting to know the monthly total sales per year, I added a new label **year_month** into the dataframe, taking into account the total price of each month.
-Checking the chart, the months of October records the highest sales while the months of July comes second.
+Checking the chart, the months of October record the highest sales while the months of July come second.

 ![Total amount spent monthly per year](https://github.com/Temitope-Portfolio/Temitope-Portfolio/assets/81313873/f6da46e2-c87d-46ea-b5fc-c4abdc68f30f)

 Checking the year that makes the most sales, the year 2022 had the most sales.
-The year 2023 can not be used as we are currently in it and has not concluded.
+The year 2023 can not be used as we are currently in it and it has not concluded.
 The year 2023 has data only from January to the beginning of March.

 ![Yearly sales](https://github.com/Temitope-Portfolio/Temitope-Portfolio/assets/81313873/f9bb5a19-58ac-4981-8ae4-62319072cd32)

-Inorder to get the quarter sales of the year 2021 and 2022, I added a new label **quarter** into the dataframe.
+In order to get the quarterly sales for the years 2021 and 2022, I added a new label **quarter** into the dataframe.
+In getting to know the pattern of the quarterly sales, I used the same method I used in the daily transaction with the line chart to be able to see the clear movement of the quarterly sales.
+This shows that sales always drop in the first quarter of the year, while sales peak in the third quarter of the year.

 ![Quarterly sales](https://github.com/Temitope-Portfolio/Temitope-Portfolio/assets/81313873/ffbff5c2-41a5-402a-b786-a7083759df27)